What is management analytics?

 The Rotman Master of Management Analytics

-The MMA program is one academic year in length, running from August to May.
+The MMA program is one academic year in length, running from August to the end of June.
 The program is structured so that you initially focus on the tools and techniques before moving on to the application of analytics to management situations.

 (August to September)

-Familiarize yourself with Rotman and gain an overview of the topics your will be covering during the program.
+Familiarize yourself with Rotman and gain an overview of the topics you will be covering during the program.

 Analytical Tools and Techniques